-At Charter Oak, we’re educating the nurse of the future with our online RN/ADN to BSN program!
+At Charter Oak, we’re educating the nurse of the future with our online Nursing: RN/ADN to BSN program!
 If you have an active RN license and are seeking a trusted online educational partner to earn your Bachelor of Science in Nursing, our program has been created with you in mind.
 Read more about the program.

 This major requires a minimum of 120 credits.
 All major requirements must be completed with a grade of 'C' or higher.
 Applicants may transfer in two (2) courses from another RN/ADN to BSN program with grades of ‘C’ or above, from other regionally accredited institutions.
 The credits must be equivalent to the content and credit amount offered in one of the required courses of the program, subject to approval of the Nursing Director.